Scan Target Finder

 - External Hosts identified during a web scan - An Acunetix web scan will identify a list of external hosts.
 Some of these could belong to the organisation and may also need to be scanned.
 The Target Finder could also identify Scan Targets which might be owned by sister companies.
 Note that this check will also list domains that are now owned by the organisation.

 - Sub-domains of existing Scan Targets - When a new Scan Target is added to Acunetix Online, the Target Finder will automatically run a sub-domain check and query the DNS server for common sub-domains for the domain configured.
 For example, if www.acunetix.com is added as a Scan Target, the Target Finder will identify sub-domains such as www1.acunetix.com or test.acunetix.com.

 - User-defined range - The user can define a range of IP addresses, and the Target Finder will make use of various techniques to identify live hosts within the range.
 This is useful when the organisation owns a range of internet IP addresses and wants to identify the assets that might be bound to these IP addresses.

 In order to avoid abuse, the IP range scanner allows the user to scan a range that is up to 10 times the number of licensed Scan Targets in a 24 hour period.

 Creating new Scan Targets

-Click the Create button next to the host to add the host as a Scan Target in Acunetix OVS.
+Click the Create button next to the host to add the host as a Scan Target in Acunetix Online.
 You can then proceed with verifying the Scan Target and assessing the security of the host using the Acunetix vulnerability scans.